Vipul-Cariappa/py-lua/README.md

 - Convertion between python dict and lua table.
 - Calling and extracting return values of functions with simple data types.
 - Working with python generators and lua threads.
+- Support to use Object Oriented Programming between the languages.

 ## Example
 ```python